DavidZ79/CompTIA-Security-Notes/content/index.md

 He also occasionally hosts [live exam review sessions 🔗](https://www.youtube.com/watch?v=wwr8dobMLiQ) with previous exam problems on his YouTube channel.

 ### [Ian Neil's SY0-701 Certification Guide 🔗](https://www.amazon.ca/dp/1835461530?ref=ppx_yo2ov_dt_b_fed_asin_title)
 *CompTIA Security+ SY0-701 Certification Guide - Third Edition* is my preferred textbook, and is my primary resource in studying for this exam.
+Somewhat dense and repetitive, but fairly well organized and includes practice questions + solutions after each chapter.

 Caution of unreputable textbook authors on Amazon, as they often mostly contain shallow or AI generated content.
 They are poorly made with Amazon's digital publishing service so they can slap on a price tag.